darmonlyone/WholeFoodBook/README.md

      $ env/bin/activate
      ```

-    If your program not working very well and require some installation on step 4, come back on this step and
+    If your program not working very well and require some installation on step 4.
+Come back on this step and
     try out this command.
     ```
     $ pip install -r requirement.txt
     ```
-    This command use for install all requirement to your python source for running program.
+    This command use for install all requirement source to your computer for running this program.

-4. Running the program using python 3.
+4. Running the program using python command.
     ```
     $ python manage.py runserver
     ```

     If program cause `SyntaxError`.
-You can try this command to detect your program to use **Python 3**.
+You can try this command to detect your program to run with **Python 3**.
     ```
     $ python3 manage.py runserver
     ```